roeilulavy/PTT-websocket/README.md

 ### `npm start` on server folder:

-Runs the server in the development mode on port 9000.\
+Runs the server in the development mode on port 9000.

-The page will reload when you make changes.\
+The server will reload when you make changes.
-You may also see any lint errors in the console.
+You may also see any changes in the console.

 ### `npm start` on client folder: